 Other Places Around Luanda

-Getting from Luanda to Malanje/Kalandula Falls/Pedras Negras
+Getting from Luanda to Malanje / Kalandula Falls / Pedras Negras

 Visiting Pedras Negras

 Pedras Negras de Pungo Andongo (the Black Rocks at Pungo Andongo) are very unique rock formations.
-The rocks are huge, and standing high above the flat African savanna, so you can see them from far away.
-When you get closer to the rocks, there are two viewpoints.
-The first one is easy to find.
-It’s on the right side of the road, and you can park just next to the viewpoint.
+The rocks are massive and rise high above the flat African savanna, so you can see them from far away.

 Where to Stay in Malanje